texastribune/infinite-proteus/README.md

     remember  : Boolean (default: true)
                 Remember the user's editor preferences.
 Requires HTML5 localstorage.
 Users' preferences override the default editor.
+                *semi-documented:* If you specify a function, this function is used to determine how preferences are saved.

 Methods: